ari-hacks/terraform-study-guide/Objective 1 & 2/Iac.md

   ex. `resource "aws_instance" "foo"`  Tf knows the instance i-abcd34233 is represented by that resource.
 - **Metadata**
   - Tf tracks metadata or resource dependencies
   - Tf keeps a copy of the most recent set of dependencies in state.
-So that correct oder of operations can be executed even if an item is deleted from the configuration.
+So that correct order of operations can be executed even if an item is deleted from the configuration.
 - **Performance**
   - besides basic mapping Tf also keeps a cache of attribute values for all resources in the state.
   - most optional feature of state, only used to improve performance.